Beds available now! Call for same-day admission.

 Detox is a challenging but expected part of the addiction treatment process.
 Before any addiction treatment can start, a person must undergo detox.
 Detox is the period where the drug is leaving the body.
 Withdrawal symptoms are common at this time, and the risk of relapse is very high.

 Many people go through detox at home, but this is risky.
 It is recommended to enter a treatment program to give a person the highest chance for success.
-Detox programs have trained medical professionals that can prescribe different treatments to manage symptoms and ease the withdrawal process.
+Detox programs have trained medical professionals who can prescribe different treatments to manage symptoms and ease the withdrawal process.

 Hydrocodone Addiction Treatment